typography-interaction-2526/typography-interaction-2526.github.io/content/topic/responsive/index.md

 	>
 </figure>

 This goes “[with the grain](/week/7/#reading-discussion),” following the general CSS pattern/paradigm of the cascade—and is much, much, *much* easier than adjusting desktop front-end after the fact.
 (Trust us.)
-Always think *mobile-first*&thinsp;!
+Always think *mobile-first*&#x202F;!

 Mobile can be the majority of your traffic—[especially internationally](https://gs.statcounter.com/platform-market-share/desktop-mobile/worldwide)!
 We’d like you to think of *mobile-first* design as a form of accessibility, in this light.
 Not everyone has your MacBook Pro.
 <!-- .intro -->